TBZ-Zurich/m122_lb2/docs/Projektdokumentation.md

 ### Aufruf der Skripte

+### Script 2
+When calling the script only two params are needed.
+The location of the directory that contains the cloned repositories and name of the output file.

+To define the directory use the `-d` tag and with `-o` it is possible to define the location, name and file ending of the output file.
+By default the file gets put into the current working directory named `gitLog.csv`.

 TODO: schreiben sie wie die Skripte aufgerufen werden sollen (d.h. welche Parameter werden übergeben, gibt es Interaktionen mit dem Skript, läuft es automatisch täglich ab?)

 ### Ablauf der Automation